-5500).
-See Schedules on page 6.
+Line-By-Line Instructions Codes for Principal Business Activity and Principal Product or Service . . .
+23, 24 if information required on a schedule is not typed or printed on the appropriate schedule, such as the Schedule A (Form 5500).
+See the instructions for Schedules on page 6.
 An annual return/report must be filed for employee welfare benefit plans which provide benefits wholly or partially through a Multiple Employer Welfare Arrangement (MEWA) as defined in ERISA section 3(40), unless otherwise exempt (see page 3).